itsNitzz/tic-tac-toe/README.md

 # To configure this project in your machine, do the following steps:
+1. Fork this repo
-1. git clone
+2. git clone
-2. npm i
+3. npm i
-3. npm run dev
+4. npm run dev